MPs pay special visit to Sutton steel company to explore firm's contribution to HS2

 MPs visit Sutton steel company to explore firm's contribution to HS2

-Ashfield MP Lee Anderson and Mansfield MP Ben Bradley paid a special visit to BRC Reinforcements on June 23 to see first-hand the innovative work that the steel company is doing to produce high quality steel for HS2.
+Lee Anderson, Conservative MP for Ashfield, and Coun Ben Bradley, Conservative MP for Mansfield and Nottinghamshire Council leader, paid a special visit to BRC Reinforcement’s Sutton site, on Station Road, to see first-hand the innovative work the steel company is doing to produce high quality steel for HS2.

 BRC was established in 1908 and is the UK’s largest supplier of steel reinforcement and associated products for concrete.